Darben8/utility-chatbot/readme.txt

-Input your API secrets for OpenAI, Pinecone and Openei in the secret.py file Sign up for openei API key here: https://openei.org/services/
+Input your API secrets for OpenAI, Pinecone and Openei in the secret.py file Sign up for openei API key here: https://openei.org/services/ This version of the code does not require openei api key since the utility rate dataset was downloaded as a CSV

 You do not need to create an index in the pinecone GUI (the code creates one)